matiasngf/creative-dev-challenge/docs/three-portal.md

 > Note: The `ThreePortal` element has a type system to check if the `renderer` has the same props that are passed to the portal.

-The Portal can be created like this
+The Portal can be created like this:

 ```tsx
 export const CapTracker = ({cap}) => {